Wet on Wet Painting with Stockmar watercolours

 “One of the best experiences of colour for the young child comes through painting with watercolours on wet paper.
 Colours are in their own true element in water” Rahima Baldwin

-We recommend using Stockmar Watercolours – Carmine, Lemon Yellow and Ultramarine (Myriad Starter Painting Set).
+We recommend using Stockmar Watercolours – Carmine, Lemon Yellow and Ultramarine (Myriad’s Stockmar Watercolour Starter Set).
 With just these three primary colours you can paint a whole spectrum.
 By mixing the colour with water and placing the paint in a glass jar, young children can clearly see the colour in the jar and associate that with the colour on the paper. (conversely, paint tins do not allow this, the paint tablet does not look like the colour your get on the paper).
+This is why this method of watercolours in jars is preferred for young children.

 You will need: